kedro-org/kedro/docs/source/04_user_guide/10_ipython.md

   - `tags`: An optional list of node tags which should be used to filter the nodes of the ``Pipeline``.
 If specified, only the nodes containing *any* of these tags will be added to the ``Pipeline``
   - `runner`: An optional parameter specifying the runner _instance_ that you want to run the pipeline with
+  - `node_names`: An optional list of node names which should be used to filter the nodes of the ``Pipeline``.
+If specified, only the nodes with these names will be run.
+  - `from_nodes`: An optional list of node names which should be used as a starting point of the new ``Pipeline``.
+  - `to_nodes`: An optional list of node names which should be used as an end point of the new ``Pipeline``.

 ## Loading `DataCatalog` in IPython